 Did you know that the health of more than half of the world’s population is at risk due to indoor air pollution?
-In 2012, a study published in the European Respiratory Journal helped shift the focus from outdoor air pollution to indoor air pollution’s impact on respiratory health.
-Asthma, bronchitis, chronic obstructive pulmonary disease (COPD) and other respiratory effects are linked to indoor air pollution in both urban and rural settings.
+In 2012, a study published in the European Respiratory Journal helped shift the focus of air pollution’s impact on respiratory health from solely outdoor air pollution to indoor air pollution too.
+Asthma, bronchitis, chronic obstructive pulmonary disease (COPD) and other respiratory conditions are linked to indoor air pollution in both urban and rural settings.

 Researchers found that indoor air pollution was responsible for 2.7% of the global burden of disease.
 This figure has steadily increased since the year of publication.
 This is not surprising as we spend approximately 90% of our time indoors where air pollutant levels can be two to five times higher than outdoors, according to the Environmental Protection Agency (EPA).
 Who would’ve thought that your home is often more polluted than your backyard?

 The nexus between indoor and outdoor air pollution and lung health cannot be overstated.
-Thankfully, the entire month of October is dedicated to respiratory health each year.
+Thankfully, the entire month of October is dedicated to respiratory health.

 What Is Healthy Lung Month?

 Breathing in dirty air results in air pollutants penetrating deep into our lungs.
 Thus, the relationship between air pollution and lung health is clear.
 Exposure to air pollutants can trigger, worsen and provoke respiratory illnesses.
-October is Healthy Lung Month, a time for education regarding the dangers of air pollution and the importance of lung health.
+Because October is Healthy Lung Month, it’s the perfect time for education regarding the dangers of air pollution and the importance of lung health.

-Throughout history, lung health has captured the attention of healthcare workers and scientists.
+Throughout history, lung health has captured the attention of healthcare workers, scientists and the media alike.
 Prominent lung diseases such as tuberculosis puzzled these communities for centuries.
-With an increasing number of afflicted individuals from all sorts of respiratory ailments and pervasive air pollution, Healthy Lung Month is paramount today.
+With an increasing number of afflicted individuals from all sorts of respiratory ailments and pervasive air pollution exposure, Healthy Lung Month is paramount today.

 How Does Air Quality Affect Lung Health?